w3f/PPPs/proposals/0000-transient-storages.md

 	- value : a pointer size to the value of the content to insert.
 Returns false if there is no ordered_map storage defined for this `name`, true otherwhise (success).

 This insert a new key value content.
 If an item already exists for the `key` it is overwritten.
+Does nothing if the ordered_map storage of this `name` doesn't exist.

 - `ext_ordered_map_storage_remove_item` with parameters:
 	- name : a pointer size to the name of a transient storage to rename.